 Join our mailing list to keep up to date with the latest developments the LONGEVITY project

-Approximately 90% of malaria infections and deaths, 95% of tuberculosis infections and deaths, and 75% of people living with hepatitis C live in low and middle-income countries with a combined burden estimated at 300 million people with more than two million deaths per year in these regions.
+Approximately 90% of malaria infections and deaths, 95% of tuberculosis infections and deaths, and 75% of people living with hepatitis C virus live in low- and middle-income countries with a combined burden estimated at 300 million people with more than two million deaths per year in these regions.

 Long-acting injectable medicines have already shown great promise for HIV therapy and prevention and have demonstrated impact in several other applications such as contraception and schizophrenia.
 This sets a precedent for the wide-ranging and currently untapped impact achievable across malaria prophylaxis, tuberculosis prevention and hepatitis C virus cure.

-Implants are highly successful for potent drugs, but for most standard-of-care infectious disease therapies, the required concentrations are too high.
+Implants are highly successful for potent drugs, but for most infectious disease therapies, the required concentrations are too high.
 Microneedle patches have shown early promise but may benefit from delivery of the formulations that ultimately control drug release.

-We will adopt technology that facilitates effective exposure to a drug for a period between one and four months.
+The project uses Solid Drug Nanoparticle (SDN) technology to facilitate effective exposure to a long-acting drug formulation for a period between one and four months.
 This new innovation offers potential for rapid development at low cost and with optimal product performance.
 Our approach will quickly develop cost effective options to deliver high doses of active pharmaceutical ingredients.

 A Liverpool led research initiative has been awarded more than £2.2 million ($2.8 million) in funding from Unitaid for AGILE, a project to rapidly identify drugs to help treat and prevent COVID-19.
 The funding is part of the special investment approved by Unitaid’s Executive Board to bolster the COVID-19 response.